Frequently

 With this technique, allergens are cleared (treated) one at a time, in a specific order.
 The good news is that following the prescribed formula, allowing for the 25-hour avoidance of the treated substance, one session is all it usually takes to reduce/clear an allergy.
 Highly sensitive individuals may require additional ‘combination’ clearings.

-5. How do acupuncture and acupressure relate to allergy treatment by NAET®?
+5. How do acupuncture and acupressure relate to allergy treatment

 Since acupuncture (or acupressure) points fall along the body's energy pathways, or meridians, either of these methods may be used to balance the nervous system to bring the body to a state of homeostasis.
 This is done in the presence of a given allergen, so that an allergic reaction will not result upon future contact with that same substance.
 When this result is obtained, the patient is said to have been 'cleared' of his allergy to that substance.